-A real big thanks goes to Sonny Angel and his Son-in-law Mark Brush, who have kindly given me permission to use these photo's and have helped me to unfold a huge unknown void in the history of these very first Yamaha racer's, as well as supplying me with several parts off my my actual YD that were still sitting his basement !
+A real big thanks goes to Sonny Angel and his Son-in-law Mark Brush, who have kindly given me permission to use these photo's and have helped me to unfold a huge unknown void in the history of these very first Yamaha racers, as well as supplying me with several parts from my my actual YD that were still sitting his basement !

 Below: Sonny circa 1980's and one of the YD Racers that was stored in his workshops, which appears to be bike with eng # PQ47.
 Note the YD1 gas tank which looks likes it was last raced by Cal Rayborn.

 Sonny had big plans for Yamaha and he must have been well respected by the team at Yamaha International as Yamaha agreed to supply and back him with 2 factory prepared YDS1 racers to become the 1st Yamaha rider to race at the Isle of Man TT as well as several International events in Europe and the UK culminating in the German Grand Prix.
-Sonny received the 2 x YDS1's just a week before he headed to the UK to begin his 1960 European racing adventure, including a race at Silverstone and Brands Hatch before heading to the Isle of Man TT.
+Sonny received the 2 x YDS1 Racer's just a week before he headed to the UK to begin his 1960 European racing adventure, including a race at Silverstone and Brands Hatch before heading to the Isle of Man TT.
 The fantastic video below shows Sonny road testing the bikes.
 His chosen main bike received a Manx Norton front wheel, a special seat, a full fairing or "shell" as well as a few other modifications Sonny undertook.

-Sonny became the rider of the 1st Yamaha at the Isle of Man TT, 1960.
+Sonny became the rider of the 1st Yamaha at the Isle of Man TT, in 1960.
 Unfortunately piston seizures and lack of spares after only 3 practise laps, on the final day of practise, meant Sonny was unable to qualify for the Lightweight race.